Battle of Amroha: Mongol march to India

 Despite Alauddin's measures, a Mongol force led by Ali Beg invaded the Delhi Sultanate in 1305.
 The Delhi chronicler Ziauddin Barani describes Ali Beg as a descendant of Genghis Khan, but Ali Beg actually belonged to the Khongirad tribe.
-He was married to a Chinggisid princess, who was a descendant of Genghis Khan through Ogodei.
+He was married to a Chinggisid princess, who was a descendant of Genghis Khan through Ögedei Khan.

 Ali Beg was supported by the generals Tartaq and Noyan Taraghai (sometimes incorrectly transliterated as "Targhi").
-This was Taraghai's third time in India: he was a general in Qutlugh Khwaja's army during the 1299 invasion, and had led the 1303 invasion.
-However, this time, he appears to have returned once the invading army crossed the Jhelum river.
+This was Taraghai's third battle in India: he was a general in Qutlugh Khwaja's army during the 1299 invasion, and had led the 1303 invasion.
+However, this time, he appears to have returned once the invading army crossed the Jhelum River.
 Dawal Rani by the Delhi chronicler Amir Khusrau implies that he was later killed by his fellow Mongols.

 After Taraghai's return, Ali Beg and Tartaq continued their march with towards present-day Punjab, India.
 According to Amir Khusrau, their army had 50,000 soldiers, although other chroniclers give lower numbers (as low as 30,000).
 The Punjab area was under the control of Alauddin's officer Malik Nayak, who was a Hindu convert to Islam.
 This officer is also called Naik, Manik, or Manak in some manuscripts; Isami wrongly calls him "Nanak".
 One manuscript of Amir Khusrau's Khaizan-ul-Futuh erroneously mentions the general's name as "Malik Nayb"; some later chroniclers read this as "Malik Na'ib" (which was the title of a post later held by Malik Kafur); based on this, `Abd al-Qadir Bada'uni wrongly names the general as Malik Kafur.
 Malik Nayak was a different officer, who held the title Akhurbeg-i-Maisrah (equivalent to "Master of the Horse"), and had been granted the iqta's of Samana and Sunam.

 The Mongols did not attack any frontier forts in the territory administered by Malik Nayak.
 Expecting them to launch a direct attack on Delhi, Malik Nayak seems to have led his army to that city.
 However, unlike on the previous occasions, the Mongols did not attack Delhi this time.
 They knew that the city was heavily guarded, and the Mongol armies had been unable to capture it in the past.
 Therefore, they ransacked the territories at the foot of the Shivalik Hills, and then proceeded south-east to the Gangetic plains along the Himalayan foothills.